The Horrendous Sexual Appetite of the Saudi Royal Family

 According to a New York Post article labeled 'Saudis Gone Wild', they quoted part-time Saudi chauffeur Jayne Amelia Larson: “I feel that hypocrisy is a common human flaw and the Saudis do not escape it,” Larson says.
 “It’s a complicated situation, even though you come from a pious society, we all have human inclinations and desires, especially if you have a billion dollars at your fingertips.”

 The Saudi government also apparently gives silently consent to human trafficking.
 According to a report by the US Department of State, Saudi Arabia is a destination country for men and women subjected to forced labor.
-Human traffickers dupe people in India, Bangladesh, Nepal, Sri Lanka, the Philippines, Sudan, Kenya, Ethiopia, Myanmar, Vietnam and many other places into travelling to Saudi Arabia to work as unskilled laborers.
+Human traffickers dupe people in India, Bangladesh, Nepal, Sri Lanka, the Philippines, Sudan, Kenya, Ethiopia, Myanmar, Vietnam and many other places into traveling to Saudi Arabia to work as unskilled laborers.
 However, contrary to what they believe will be good paying jobs, the people are instead subjected to inhuman treatment, including long working hours, threats, low wages, and physical and sexual abuse.

 Female domestic workers, mostly from Africa and Asia, are said to be forced into prostitution in the country.
 They are kept from leaving the country or send money back to the country.
-Some of Saudi men use legally contracted ‘temporary marriages’ as a means to exploit young girls brought from overseas.
+Some of the Saudi men use legally contracted ‘temporary marriages’ as a means to exploit young girls brought from overseas.

 The Saudi Government has refused to sign the UN treaty on slavery and other human rights issues.
 They do not want the human trafficking to stop since it contributes to their economy.
 The US has designated Saudi Arabia as a Tier 3 country in its Trafficking in Persons Report required by the Victims of Trafficking and Violence Protection Act of 2000.
 The report has shown that the kingdom does not fully comply with the minimum requirements to stop human trafficking.